 How EPMI will Respond to a Successful Bidder

-Accepted bids will be notified to the winning bidder within one (1) hour after EPMI receives such bid.
-Bids not accepted by EPMI within one (1) hour of EPMI’s receipt thereof will be deemed rejected.
+If EPMI elects to accept a submitting Buyer’s bid, EPMI shall notify that Buyer within one (1) hour of EPMI’s receipt of such bid.
 In the Bid List, an accepted bid will have its status changed to "Accepted".
-In addition, EPMI will notify a successful bidder by facsimile and (in some cases) by telephone.
+In addition, EPMI will notify a successful bidder by facsimile and (in some instances) by telephone.

 Contract